Deregulation of the Texas electricity market

+According to a 2014 report by the Texas Coalition for Affordable Power (TCAP), "deregulation cost Texans about $22 billion from 2002 to 2012.
+And residents in the deregulated market pay prices that are considerably higher than those who live in parts of the state that are still regulated.
+For example, TCAP found that the average consumer living in one of the areas that opted out of deregulation, such as Austin and San Antonio, paid $288 less in 2012 than consumers in the deregulated areas."
+However, the report concluded that re-regulating the market would not solve the issue.
+TCAP instead offered a series of reforms designed to increase market efficiency.

 Background

 Texas has electricity consumption of $24 billion a year, the highest among the U.S. states.
 Its annual consumption is comparable to that of Great Britain and Spain.
+Texas’s electricity market is deregulated, with more than 100 retail electricity providers (REPs) competing for business and offering consumers a wide range of plans.
 Texas produces the most wind electricity in the U.S., but also has the highest carbon dioxide emissions of any state.
 As of 2021, Texas residential electricity rates ranked 21st in the United States and average monthly residential electric bills in Texas were the 5th highest in the nation.

 System

 The law designated the Electric Reliability Council of Texas (ERCOT) to be the authority to oversee grid reliability and operations so as to ensure no particular buyer or seller would gain an unfair advantage in the market.